MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/read-received-sms-by-using-the-text-mode-interface.md

 ---
-title: Read received SMS by using the text-mode interface
+title: Read Received SMS by Using the Text-Mode Interface
 description: Read received SMS by using the text-mode interface ms.date: 04/20/2017
 ---